clevered-ai/clevered-site/README.md

-# clevered-site
+# Clevered.ai Landing Page
-Website for clevered.ai
+This is the public landing page for the Clevered.AI Chrome Extension.